ManticoreGamesInc/platform-documentation/src/tutorials/ai_tic_tac_toe.md

         return
     end

-    -- If the AI has not chosen a board position, it is time to do that now.
+    -- If the AI has not chosen a board position, it is time to do that now

-    -- serverUserData contains extra information about the activity that is user-defined and accessible to the server local activityData = activity.serverUserData
+    -- serverUserData contains extra information about the activity -- that is user-defined and accessible to the server local activityData = activity.serverUserData

-    -- If there is no valid capture position then we need to attempt a capture, otherwise, keep it above Idle priority if not activityData.capturePosition or activityData.capturePosition < 0 then activityData.capturePosition = _G.chooseBoardPosition()
+    -- If there is no valid capture position then we need to attempt a capture -- Otherwise, keep it above Idle priority if not activityData.capturePosition or activityData.capturePosition < 0 then activityData.capturePosition = _G.chooseBoardPosition()

         -- If there is no valid move, set the priority to 0.
-Otherwise, set it higher than Idle priority if activityData.capturePosition < 0 then
+        -- Otherwise, set it higher than Idle priority. if activityData.capturePosition < 0 then
             activity.priority = 0
         else